Israel Strikes Hezbollah After Gunfire On Lebanon Border - UrduPoint

 Lebanon's top security body, the Supreme Defence Council, decided to file a complaint to the UN Security Council over the Israeli fire into Lebanon, NNA reported.

 Manara was quiet on Wednesday morning, an AFP journalist reported.
-The army told residents they could come into the open and resume work in the fields.
+The Israeli army told residents they could resume work in the fields.

 - Peacekeeping row - Israel and Lebanon are still technically at war, and the United Nations force, UNIFIL, is tasked with monitoring their ceasefire.

-Lebanon had hours earlier rejected an Israeli call to reform UNIFIL ahead of a Security Council vote to renew its mandate.
+Lebanon had on Tuesday rejected an Israeli call to reform UNIFIL ahead of a Security Council vote to renew its mandate.

 The incident also comes after Hezbollah announced at the weekend it had brought down an Israeli drone flying over the border.

-The Iran-backed militant group vowed in September 2019 to down Israeli drones flying over Lebanon, following an incident a month earlier when two drones packed with explosives targeted its stronghold in south Beirut.
+The Iran-backed militant group vowed in September 2019 to down Israeli drones flying over Lebanon, after two drones packed with explosives targeted its stronghold in south Beirut a month earlier.

 Set up in 1978, UNIFIL was beefed up after the 2006 war.

-The 10,500-strong force, in coordination with the Lebanese army, is tasked with monitoring a ceasefire and Israeli pullout from a demilitarised zone on the border.
+The 10,500-strong force, in coordination with the Lebanese army, is tasked guaranteeing a ceasefire and Israeli withdrawal from a demilitarised zone on the border.

 Israel accuses the force, whose latest mandate expires at the end of August, of not being active enough against Hezbollah.